 There's no Uber in Honduras, but taxis are inexpensive

-Uber doesn't operate in Honduras, but taxis in larger cities and towns are ubiquitous and inexpensive and come in two types: cooperativas and independientes.
+Global rideshare companies don't operate in Honduras, but taxis in larger cities and towns are ubiquitous and inexpensive.
+They come in two types: cooperativas and independientes.
 The cooperativas operate along fixed routes, indicated by a sticker or sign on the windshield and fares are non-negotiable.

 You can hail independientes on any street and they will take you wherever you want to go; prices depend on your bargaining skills.
 In rural towns, taxis are almost invariably of the three-wheeled variety, known either as “mototaxis” or “tuk-tuks.”

 No two boat journeys are ever the same in Honduras.
 Sometimes it’s a smooth ride, with the sea breeze whipping through your hair as the catamaran glides through calm, cerulean waters.